moneroguides/1x03-using-moneo-as-money/script.md

 If you followed all the steps in the last video you should now choose "Select node manually".
 By default your localhost IP address is filled in, along with the default port for Monero [RPC calls](https://monerodocs.org/interacting/monero-wallet-rpc-reference/#rpc).

 We are using our wallet software on the same machine as the node, so we'll leave everything on the default settings.
-If you are using a different computer on the same network, you will need to select the local IP address of the machine hosting the node.
+If you are using a different computer on the same network, you will need to select the local IP address attributed to the machine hosting the node.
+This will commonly start with "192.168".

 If you were unable to follow all the steps from the second video please select "Auto connect".
 This will instruct Feather to connect you to one of its preselected nodes.

 After selecting the appropriate connection method click "Next".

-We are now going to select how Feather will route its network traffic.
+Now we're now going to select how Feather will route its network traffic.

-The default settings will ask Feather to use tor for its functions.
+The default settings will tell Feather to use tor for its functions.
 However if you are using the "Auto connect" option Feather will initially connect to a node using traditional methods.

 As discussed in the second video in this series, this node will be able to see your IP address and your synchronisation height.
-You will also allow your internet service provider to see that you are connecting to a Monero service.
+Additionally, you will also allow your internet service provider to see that you are connecting to a Monero service.

 The initial synchronisation can take some time over tor, which is why the default settings are configured this way.
 If you wish to keep your activities and IP address private you should first select "Configure manually" and then "Route all traffic over tor".

 If you are connecting to your own local node you may use the default settings without any worry.
 However, selecting "Route all traffic over tor" can be used as a fail-safe option.
 This is what we will be doing.

-Now we've configured our network settings it's time to move on to generating our seed phrase.
+Now that we've configured our network settings it's time to move on to generating our seed phrase.
 Go ahead and select "Next".

 ### GENERATING YOUR SEED PHRASE